Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Preliminaries

-Thus if $m$ is strictly larger than the order of $P$, then $\sigma_m(P) = 0$.
-The space of differential operators of order no greater than $m$ is denoted $\mathrm{Diff}^m(Y)$.
-If $P$ has order no greater than $m$ with $m < 0$, then $P = 0$; conversely if $P = 0$, then $P$ can assigned any negative order.
-This convention will be useful throughout Section \ref{sect:ellipticBVP}.
+The space of smooth differential operators of order no greater than $m$ is denoted $\mathrm{Diff}^m(Y)$.
+The following convention will be useful throughout Section \ref{sect:ellipticBVP}: if $\mathrm{ord}(P) \leq m$ with $m < 0$, then $P = 0$; conversely if $P = 0$, then $P$ can be assigned any negative order.

 The class of parameter-dependent differential operators on a manifold $Y$ is defined as follows: $P \in \mathrm{Diff}_{(\lambda)}^m(Y)$ if in local coordinates,